rfo909/CFT/doc/Reference.md

 ## The "::"

-Sometimes we have a function that returned perhaps a single string or file or directory, that we in turn want to do something with, without the :N *lookup-in-list* syntax.
+Sometimes we have a function that returned perhaps a single string or file or directory, or a list that we in turn want to do something with, without the :N *lookup-in-list* syntax.
 For this purpose, the *::* (double colon) is defined.

 ```
 "xxx"
-::+"yyy"   # gives xxxyyy
+::+"yyy"

-Dir.dirs.first
+FunctionThatReturnsDirObject
 cd ::

+# can also do
+FunctionThatReturnsDirObject.cd
 ```

 ## Colon commands and shortcuts